tmetsch/graph_stitcher/docs/algorithms.md

 nshare conditions are used).
 Hence they not only need to know about the current assignments, but also the neighbours bids.

-For the simple larger and smaller then conditions, th larger the delta between what the node in the request graphs asks for (through the conditions) and what the node in the container offers, the higher the bid is.
+For the simple larger and smaller then conditions, the larger the delta between what the node in the request graphs asks for (through the conditions) and what the node in the container offers, the higher the bid is.
 In the case of conditions that express that nodes in the request need to be stitched to the